-In terms of terms of Section 5 of the SAJEI Act (2008) the functions of the Institute are:
+In terms of terms of Section 5 of the SAJEI Act the functions of the Institute are:

-- To establish, develop, maintain and provide judicial education and professional training for judicial officers. - b.
-To provide entry level education and training for aspiring Judicial Officers to enhance their suitability for appointment to judicial office. - c.
-To conduct research into judicial education and professional training and to liaise with other judicial education and professional training institutions, persons and organisations in connection with the performance of its functions. - d.
-To promote, through education and training, the quality and efficiency of services provided in the administration of justice in the Republic. - To promote the independence, impartiality, dignity, accessibility and effectiveness of the courts. - f.
-To render such assistance to foreign judicial institutions and courts as may be agreed upon by the Council.
+- to establish, develop, maintain and provide judicial education and professional training for judicial officers; - to provide entry level education and training for aspiring Judicial Officers to enhance their suitability for appointment to judicial office; - c. to conduct research into judicial education and professional training and to liaise with other judicial education and professional training institutions, persons and organisations in connection with the performance of its functions; - d. to promote, through education and training, the quality and efficiency of services provided in the administration of justice in the Republic;

+- e. to promote the independence, impartiality, dignity, accessibility and effectiveness of the courts; and - f. to render such assistance to foreign judicial institutions and courts as may be agreed upon by the Council.